 As mentioned I feel that a $500 ad budget is mentally too much for new entrepreneurs to throw at something.
 To make this challenge interesting to experienced entrepreneurs as well I'm going to say we only have an initial budget of $50/m to invest in generating that $4k/m.

-So what is the best option in 2017 for achieving $4k/m passively month on month as soon as possible with a starting budget of only $50/m?
+So what is the best option for achieving $4k/m passively month on month as soon as possible with a starting budget of only $50/m?

 With my first muse attempt I failed to do this.
 I bought a domain focussed purely on panorama photos that people took on their iphone rather than a larger site focussed on say iphone photography.
 I was limited to the type of content I could create, the types of products I could offer and therefore the amount of keywords (search phrases people were using) I could focus on.